-Greswold House, Grey Gables and Yardley Grange: our care homes
+Greswold House, Grey Gables and Yardley Grange: Our Care Homes

 Our care homes continue to provide care and support for their residents and we have rigorous procedures in place to minimise the risk of transmission of infection.
-All relatives and close friends should have been contacted about non-essential visiting and alternatives for keeping in touch.
-Our staff will help residents to use mobile phones or computer tablets if required.
+All relatives and close friends have been contacted about non-essential visiting and alternatives for keeping in touch.
+Our staff help residents to use mobile phones or computer tablets if required.
 Current government restrictions mean that we cannot allow visits inside our homes.
 Visits at windows may be allowed but there are different arrangements at each home; more details can be obtained from each home manager.

-Carrs Lane Gardens, Colehaven Cottages, Cottrells Close, Foliot Fields, Greswold Gardens, Old Brookside, Yardley Gardens: our housing schemes
+Carrs Lane Gardens, Colehaven Cottages, Cottrells Close, Foliot Fields, Greswold Gardens, Old Brookside, Yardley Gardens: Our Housing Schemes

 We do regret the need to introduce these restrictions, but of course they are necessary in the current emergency situation.
 We hope that things can get back to normal before too long.